 - 1. An official will stand over the ball until it is determined that the defense has had reasonable time to complete its substitutions. - 2.
 On a fourth-down punting situation, the officials will not allow a quick snap that prevents the defense from having a reasonable time to complete its substitutions. - 3.
 If the play clock expires before the defense has completed its substitution, it is delay of game by the offense.

-SECTION 4 EQUIPMENT, UNIFORMS, PLAYER APPEARANCE
+SECTION 5 EQUIPMENT, UNIFORMS, PLAYER APPEARANCE

 ARTICLE 1.
 MANDATORY EQUIPMENT, APPAREL.
 Each player on a given team must wear the same colors on their uniform as all other players on their team in the same game.
-Home clubs shall choose their jersey color, and all attempts should be made by visiting teams to wear a color that is of sufficient contrast.